Dao-Ho/Dao-Ho/README.md

 # Hi there 👋 I'm Dao,
 ## I am a second-year Computer Science and Business Administration student at Northeastern University.
-### My specialty currently lies in Software Development (Next.js, React Native, etc.)
+### My specialty currently lies in Software Development
-### What I'm building: planIt, a chrome extension that converts highlighted texts to Google Calendar events.
 ### I am always eager to learn more!
 You can reach me at:
 ### ho.dao@northeastern.edu
 <!--